AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-07-19-semantic-html-accessibility.md

 A good example of the second case is if you have text with placeholders, like `X comments` or `X posts`, and those placeholder counts need to get set via JavaScript (e.g., once an API call finishes).
 You'd isolate the placeholders with spans and give them IDs so their text can get set.
 Here's a real example of that from GitHub's own UI:

-{% include picture.html img="github-counter" ext="png" alt="Inspecting a GitHub counter via the Chrome dev tools" %}
+{% include picture.html img="github-counter.png" alt="Inspecting a GitHub counter via the Chrome dev tools" %}

 > In addition, note again how the tabs themselves are rendered in a list.
 Yay!